thesofakillers/thesofakillers.github.io/content/posts/culture.md

    non-redundant and therefore the deepest expression of what it means to be _this_ civilisation—indeed, to be human.

-## Objection Gauntlet

-If you're happy with just agreeing with what I've said so far, you can skip to the next section.
-If you have some objections, I'll try to pre-empt some of them here.

-(todo: objection gauntlet)

 ## The remainder of science-completeness

 Once scientific knowledge is complete, any civilization will share the same